awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-linux-extend.md

 | --- |
 | AWS Elastic Beanstalk support for Amazon Linux 2 is in beta release and is subject to change\. |

-If you're using an Elastic Beanstalk Amazon Linux 2 platform, be sure to also read the information in [Migrating Your Elastic Beanstalk Linux Application to Amazon Linux 2](using-features.migration-al.md)\.
+If you're using an Elastic Beanstalk Amazon Linux 2 platform, be sure to also read the information in [Migrating your Elastic Beanstalk Linux application to Amazon Linux 2](using-features.migration-al.md)\.

-## Configuration Files<a name="platforms-linux-extend.config-files"></a>
+## Configuration files<a name="platforms-linux-extend.config-files"></a>

 You can add [configuration files](ebextensions.md) to the `.ebextensions` directory of your application's source code to configure various aspects of your Elastic Beanstalk environment\.
 Among other things, configuration files let you customize software and other files on your environment's instances and run initialization commands on the instances\.
-For more information, see [Customizing Software on Linux Servers](customize-containers-ec2.md)\.
+For more information, see [Customizing software on Linux servers](customize-containers-ec2.md)\.

 You can also set [configuration options](command-options.md) using configuration files\.
 Many of the options control platform behavior, and some of these options are [platform specific](command-options-specific.md)\.